thatchej/R-ClassicBooks/docs/tasks.md

 Refine the columns of the `dickens` data frame with a pipe and `select()` function.
 We only want the columns: `id`, `words`, `sentences`, `to_be_verbs`, `contractions`, `pauses`, `cliches`, and `similes`.

-The resulting data frame should be called `dickens_stats`.
+The resulting data frame should be named `dickens_stats`.

 ## 1.8 - Importing Year Published
 Since the plot we are creating is about Charles Dickens' writing statistics over time we need to have the year each work was published.
 However, neither data set contains the year of publication.